GorkemSahin/trip-manager/README.md

 #### containers/countrySelector

 This container populates the aforementioned selectorWithIcon with countries and placeholders.
 Options are memoized since the calculation is costly.
-The list of countries were supposed to be fetched from the back-end but the icons were stored locally so I decided to code a small getFlag() util function at /assets/index.js.
+The list of countries are fetched from the back-end but the icons were stored locally so I decided to code a small getFlag() util function at /assets/index.js.
 In a PROD env.
 I'd expect the flags to be served from the back-end as well and this would not be necessary.

 #### containers/trip

 Serves as some sort of a high-order component (not exactly a HOC since it doesn't receive a component as prop) that returns a card or a row based on the device and props, and populates them with data.
+Same functionality could be achieved with a custom hook as well.

 #### containers/tripForm